mike-ward/mike-ward.github.io/_posts/2018-05-09-mithril-rising.md

 </script>
 Points of interest:

--   The `view` method takes one parameter, a reference to its vnode.
+-   The `view` method takes one parameter, a reference to its `vnode`.
 -   `vnode.attrs` contains any attributes attached to the component.
--   `vnode` has other useful fields including `state` which persists
+-   `vnode` has other useful fields including `state`, which persists
 -   across redraws.
 -   Mithril includes a functional stream library (e.g.
     `m.stream('123')`.
 In this example I'm using it as a simple *getter/setter*.
-Streams are powerful, reactive object (think computed properties on steroids for instance).
+Streams are powerful, reactive objects (think computed properties on steroids for instance).
--   Streams are not required in Mithril (or this example), but they're so darn useful, I couldn't resist introducing them here.
+-   Streams are not required in Mithril (or this example), but they're so darn useful, I couldn't resist using them.

 And just to drive the point home about the expressiveness of writing your markup in JavaScript, check out the `app` component in the next